arturo-source/learn-go-concurrency/README.md

 ### Synchronize multiple goroutines

+One of the most useful utilities of golang channels is synchronizing read and write operations.
+But there are other options to do that.

-There are multiple ways to do this, but the more comprehensive one is [using WaitGroup](https://gobyexample.com/waitgroups).
-You could also [use a channel](https://gobyexample.com/channel-synchronization) but this come more difficult when you try to synchronize multiple goroutines.
+If you want to throw multiple goroutines in the same function, and wait until the end, the more comprehensive way is [using WaitGroup](https://gobyexample.com/waitgroups).
+You could also [use a channel](https://gobyexample.com/channel-synchronization) but it is easier and more readable with WaitGroup in this case.

+If you want to implement a semaphore you could use a channel, but it can become hard to read again, so the reasonable way is [using Mutex](https://gobyexample.com/mutexes).

 ### Important about Mutex and WaitGroup